NordVPN has introduced some excellent additional features this year which has made a very good VPN even better.

 While it shouldn’t replace a dedicated anti-virus app it does give an extra layer of protection.
 It can also be disabled if you don’t wish to utilise it.

-Another standout feature of the service is how well they work to unblock TV content from across the world.
+Another standout feature of the service is how well they work to unblock TV content and streaming services from across the world.

 Services like BBC iPlayer, Sky, ITV and others all work well allowing you to watch them from anywhere in the world.